tiy-hou-q2-2015-rails/day-28/README.md

 * `photo` : string (using carrierwave)
 * `category_id` : integer

+### Stuff for you to do

+a) Don't create a whole Rails app.
+Just create a file named "#{something}.rb".
-Write the class definition for the ActiveRecord::Base object.
+2) Write the class definition for the ActiveRecord::Base object.
 Include the
 follwing:

 1. Validation for all fields
 1. The carrierwave uploader mounting
 1. Relationships (category)

-Hard Mode:
+### Hard Mode:

 1. Include a method `price` that will return the price in dollars
 1. Include a method `price=` that will take the price in dollars and store it in